astra-vision/rain-rendering/README.md

 * `resolve_paths(params)` which updates and returns the `params` dictionary with paths params.images\[sequence\], params.depth\[sequence\], params.calib\[sequence\] the sequence dictionary paths to images/depth/calib data for _all_ sequences of the dataset.
 * `settings()` which returns a dictionary with dataset settings (and optionally sequence-wise settings).

-Here is a sample dataset configuration file `config/customdb.py`:
+Here is a sample configuration file `config/customdb.py`:
 ```python
 import os
 def resolve_paths(params):